-Do not overheat the water with crushed fennel seeds because it may destroy the most important volatile oil present in the fennels.
+Do not overheat the water with crushed fennel seeds because it may destroy the most important volatile oil present in the fennel seeds.
 When water boils, then allow to it cool until it becomes comfortable to drink.

 You can also use fennel leaves and roots for preparing the fennel tea, but traditionally, fennel seeds are used due to their easy availability.

-Fennel tea has a medicinal value due to which it is famous as in babies suffering with flatulence, colic and gas.
+Fennel tea has a medicinal value due to which it is famous as in babies suffering from flatulence, colic, and gas.

 Flavoring fennel tea

-- You can also add a small amount of honey in fennel tea, but we recommend adding honey when fennel tea becomes comfortable to drink.
+- You can also add a small amount of honey in fennel tea.
 You should not add honey in hot fennel tea.
 The hot temperature can destroy the nutrients present in honey.
 Let it become warm comfortable to drink.
 This way you can also preserve the nutrients of honey.

 - You can also add sugar and fruit juices in fennel tea, but if you wish to add fruit juices, we suggest adding them when fennel tea is cool.

 Note: Try to prepare a fresh fennel tea because some volatile oils are released into the air when it kept for a longer time.

 Benefits of fennel tea

 A warm fennel seed tea helps stimulate the digestion.
 Fennel tea has a property of promoting digestion by stimulating gastric juices and balancing their secretions in the stomach.
 In addition, fennel tea also protects the liver and improves liver functions.